g33kyM0m/iOS-Editorial-Markdown-Themes/README.md

 # iOS Editorial Markdown Themes
-Markdown Preview Themes for use with the iOS Editorial App
+*Markdown Preview Themes for use with the iOS Editorial App*

+****

+These Markdown Preview CSS Styles have been specifically designed to work within the Editorial iOS app.
+However, they could be easily adapted for most other CSS purposes or for other Markdown Editors.

 To view screenshots of each theme, [CLICK HERE](https://github.com/g33kyM0m/iOS-Editorial-Markdown-Themes/blob/master/Theme-Previews.md)